 In my opinion, the most serious and common long-term side effects are those in women who go through menopause related to chemotherapy.
 We are learning more and more about the effects of chemotherapy on bone density, for example.
 But we have very little research on this in men.
 It would be important that your husband speak with his doctor, not necessarily his cancer doctor, about checking out his bone density.
 This is done with a non-invasive test that his primary doctor can order.

-- Few Women Exercise Regularly 10 Years After Diagnosis As time goes by, after treatment's finished, all the regular and ordinary stresses of life also continue.
+- New Breast Cancer Progression Model Developed As time goes by, after treatment's finished, all the regular and ordinary stresses of life also continue.
 Life these days is a real challenge -- even without breast cancer.
 As we move through our lives, these stresses can add up.
 Plus, there are just the effects of aging, growing older, over time.
 We need to be aware of this.

 The materials presented in these conferences do not necessarily reflect the views of Breastcancer.org.
 A qualified healthcare professional should be consulted before using any therapeutic product or regimen discussed.
 All readers should verify all information and data before employing any therapies described here.